The unfolding COVID-19 crisis has been like a tsunami, rippling to all corners of the globe and causing shock, bewilderment and confusion.

-As we navigate through the immediate aftermath and shock of all our operations prematurely closing across the Alps, we want to ensure that we deal with all matters skillfully and competently.
+As we navigate through the immediate aftermath and shock of all our operations prematurely closing across Switzerland, Austria and France, we want to ensure that we deal with all matters skillfully and competently.
 Where we make mistakes, inevitable with such vast expanses of grey, we want to make sure we hold our hand up, adapt, learn and get better.

 As professionals, it is important that we focus on our social responsibility, and, in accordance with this, we will continue to adhere very closely to the guidelines of local government.
 It is our responsibility, as business leaders, to facilitate healthy social practices within our organisation such as encouraging working from home and social distancing policies for essential meetups.

 In this interim phase, while the pandemic has many more days, weeks and probably months to run its course, we will also focus on the quality of our communications with all affected parties.
 It’s our responsibility to ensure that we still have a sound business that provides a livelihood for the many talented and hard-working individuals on our team once the tide recedes.